samgutentag/samgutentag.github.io/docs/_posts/2020-01-31-jetbrains-mono-in-vscode.md

 ## Using JetBrains Mono inside VSCode

-JetBrains Mono can be downloaded from the [JetBrains Site Here](https://www.jetbrains.com/lp/mono/)
+JetBrains Mono can be downloaded from the [JetBrains Site Here][jetbrains-font]

 The information below assumes that you have downloaded the font, unzipped it and added to the macOS Font Book.app